vincent64/earth-plugin/README.md

 To create a town, you must use the ```/town create [name]``` command.
 You can choose any name you want.
 Home name and town name are independent, meaning one of your home can have the same name as a town.
 When creating a town, you have to pay a small fee.
 This fee is 40$ by default.
 There is also a cooldown for this command.
 The cooldown is 48h by default.
+NOTE: If you use the Dynmap plugin alongside this plugin, every town will be displayed on the map with a little green flag.

 To teleport to a town, use the ```/town [name]``` command.